humblearner/serverless-swarm/README.md

 ansible-playbook playbook-all.yml -vv -i inventory.my.dev
 ```

-Check the action is in place: run `st2 action list --pack=pipeline` and verify
+In `st2` vagrant image, check the action: run `st2 action list --pack=pipeline` and verify
 that it returned some actions.
+(Note: Default user/pass for st2: st2admin/st2pass)

     TODO: add commands to validate the setup